 "And please, call me Vincent," Stellar said.
 "Vincent Pizano.
 I'm a lawyer.
 I'm working for a LGBT community body now.
 It was a bit of a pay cut, but its important work."

 "Can't help myself," Vincent said.
 "Anyway, your friend Wellsey...
 He figured out what was going on.
 Figured out my secret identity.
 He's smarter than he looks, is what I'm saying.
 He told me that...
 Anyway, I came to say I'm sorry for messing with your head like that.
 It was… Look, you were being an arse, letting me take the blame for that explosion, but my being passive aggressive didn't help anything."

 Axel grimaced.
 Stellar was probably being sincere.
-He was a hero.
-Sincerity was what he did.
+He was a hero, so sincerity was basically what he did.
 He just seemed so... so ordinary, now.
 Standing there in his shirtsleeves in white-walled break-room.

 When Axel had come to work at the Pavilion, that had what he'd wanted.
-To walk away from the nonsense world and be a real person.
-And here was Stellar, who'd made it there before he had.
+To walk away from the nonsense world of heroes and villains and just be a real person.
+And here was Stellar, who'd made it back to the real world before Axel had.

 The Captain had beaten him again.